Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

   To work around that, break up particularly long-running computations up into multiple later functions that you call sequentially.

-- Technically, concurrency is handled fully at compile time and reshaped by the compiler into closures under the hood.
+- Technically, concurrency is handled mostly at compile time and reshaped by the compiler into closures under the hood.

 Avoiding race conditions
 ------------------------

-If you never launch things in parallel, other funcs can only ever interleave during `later:` time skips.
-Therefore, you don't need any special precautions if you **never use `parallel`.**
+If you never launch things in parallel, using only regular `later:` with a single execution, you don't need any special precautions for race conditions.

-**If anywhere in your code you [use parallelism via the `parallel` keyword]( /docs/Concurrency.md#running-code-in-parallel), then continue reading:**
+**But if anywhere in your code you [use parallelism of multiple ongoing later funcs]( /docs/Concurrency.md#running-code-in-parallel), then continue reading:**